Frequently Asked Questions

 -

-Nope!
-Don’t get me wrong; some folx on the brink of a breakup or divorce do seek therapy with the intention of saving their relationship, and - in this case - therapy can offer each of the partners an opportunity to come together or to intentionally un-couple from each other.
+This is a huge misconception.
+Don’t get me wrong; a lot of couples do seek therapy when facing a relationship-threatening crisis, and - in this case - therapy can offer each of the partners an opportunity to come together or to intentionally un-couple from each other.

-BUT, there’s an endless number of reasons that partnered folx may choose to engage in therapy, including (but not limited to): intentionally recommitting to and enhancing their relationships; getting to know each other again (after all, we all grow and change throughout our lives!); opening up a relationship or exploring sexual fantasies with each other in a neutral environment; strengthening communication skills and functioning as a team again; and addressing obstacles that may be getting in the way of their connection with each other.
+BUT, there’s an endless number of reasons that couples may choose to engage in therapy: intentionally recommitting to and enhancing their relationships; getting to know each other again (after all, we all grow and change throughout our lives!); opening up a relationship or exploring sexual fantasies with each other in a neutral environment; strengthening communication skills and functioning as a team again; and addressing obstacles that may be getting in the way of their connection with each other.

 -

-I practice from a sex-positive, kink-affirming, trauma-informed, and multicultural lens, and I pride myself on being open-minded and accepting of every client that comes into the therapy space.
+I pride myself on being open-minded and accepting of every client that comes into the therapy space, and I practice from a sex-positive, kink-affirming, trauma-informed, and multicultural lens.

 -